Tag Archives: productivity

 Why it is Hard to Measure Expat Performance

-Measure Expat Performance An expatriate (“expat”) is an individual living and working in a country other than their country of citizenship, often temporarily and for work reasons.
+An expatriate (“expat”) is an individual living and working in a country other than their country of citizenship, often temporarily and for work reasons.
 They are usually sent abroad by a multinational employer (profit or non-profit).
 Managers often criticize expats who take up expensive international assignments for “underperforming” in their host locations.
 But nobody knows why that is.
 We don’t have data to prove this.
 A study by Learnlight shows that four in ten international assignments are judged to be a failure.
 And yet the number of overseas assignments continues to rise.
 Global companies are under considerable pressure to determine what makes a successful overseas assignment and to understand why they so often fail.
-However, what has […]
+However, what has been so often […]

 As I mentioned in this post during the early days of the pandemic my mother could not find yeast.
 Her village in Southern Germany had a yeast shortage.
 We don’t have a shortage of anything here in Zurich, neither toilet paper, nor yeast, even though demand for both was higher than in “normal” times.
 My mother likes to bake in normal times but I felt she needed to bake even more in these times.